 I also started exploring The Golden Ratio Base 12 but I can't "see" the musical solution to it yet.

-If you want to use any of this, email me to discuss.
+If you want to use any of this, contact me.